 Hydaburg, on the southwest coast of Prince of Wales Island, is accessible by floatplane, boat or by driving the Hydaburg Highway.
 The blacktop road to Hydaburg is off the Hollis Highway and contains turnoffs that lead to Forest Service trails, picnic areas and points of interest.

-During the early 1700s, a group of Haida people crossed from Haida Gwaii (formerly called the Queen Charlotte Islands) to Prince of Wales Island.
+During the early 1700s, a group of Haida people crossed from Haida Gwaii (in British Columbia, Canada) to Prince of Wales Island.
 The first migration landed in Kasaan; others later established major settlements at Howkan, Hlinkwaan, K’ay, K’aanii, Sukwaan and Kuy Gandlaas.
 In 1911, these villages consolidated in Hydaburg.

 An excellent time to visit is during the annual Hydaburg Culture camp.
 The community comes together to teach Haida language, song, dance, carving, weaving, beading, and traditional food gathering and preparation.
 The camp is followed by Haida Festival.
 These events are usually in the last week of July.